NUCLEAR-BOMB/option/doc/sentinel.md

 > The sentinel value is `2`.

 ### `opt::option<bool>`
-Stores the sentinel value in a second third bit.
+Stores the sentinel value in the third bit.
 > [!NOTE]
 > The sentinel value is `4`.